Hongweihuo-Lab/MSQ-Index/README.md

 ### paper
 MSQ-Index is an implementation of the paper.

-X. Chen, H. Huo, J. Huan, and J. Vitter.
-MSQ-Index: A succinct index for fast graph similarity search.
+X. Chen, H. Huo, J. Huan, and J. Vitter, et al., MSQ-Index: A succinct index for fast graph similarity search.
 CoRR abs/1612.09155, 2016.